IUREDCap/redcap-etl/docs/ConfigurationGuide.md

 REDCap ETL Configuration
 ========================

-REDCap ETL requires both a configuration file and REDCap configuration project.
+REDCap ETL requires a configuration file.
+In addition a REDCap configuration project can also be used.
+Using a configuration project allows users who do not have access to the REDCap ETL server to set some configuration properties and to start the ETL process.

-REDCap ETL uses the configuration file to locate the configuration project, so the file needs to contain:
+If a configuration project is used, then REDCap ETL will use the configuration file to locate the configuration project, so in this case the file needs to contain:

 * the URL for your REDCap API
 * the API token for your REDCap configuration project

-In addition to these properties, the configuration file can also contain optional system properties, such as specification of a file that REDCap ETL will log to.
+The 3 main things that need to be specified in the configuration

-The 3 main things that need to be spefied in the configuration project are:
+are:

 1. The data source - where the data is extracted from.
 2. The transformation rules - how to transform the data in the data source to the target for the data load.
 3. The database - where the extracted and transformed data is loaded

-There are some properties that can be specified in both the configuration file and configuration project.
+Most properties can be specified in both the configuration file and configuration project.
 For these properties, a non-blank value in the configuration project will replace the value in the configuration file (which is read first).